RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 If we do not know irreducible represenatations of a group before hand,  we start by finding its charcter table

 1. Understand the properties of the group: order, congugacy classes, and whether or not it is an abelian group.
 2. Find all 1-D represenatations of the group. ( refer Appendix for details).
 An abelian group has only 1-D represenatations.
-However, if the group in non-abelian we proceed to calculate irreducible representations of higher order.
+However, if the group in non-abelian we proceed to calculate characters of irreducible representations of higher dimensions.
 3. Use the sum of dimension squares formula ( eq 3) to find dimensions of other irreducible represenattions.
 4. Use orthoganality to find characters for those irreducible representations, with the first character always being equal to the dimensions of the representation